ARDENNES MOUNTAIN BEER TOUR

 After lunch, we’ll tour the ruins of the old abbey and the Brewery Museum, where it is virtually like walking through the brewery itself.
 If the timing is right, we may be able to witness the monks in one of their daily prayer sessions.
 It is indeed a religious experience.

-Day Six • Bastogne This morning we visit the Bastogne War Museum, where you’ll learn more about WWII, the Battle of the Ardennes, and the American involvement in it.
+Day Six, Mon.
+May 11 • Bastogne This morning we visit the Bastogne War Museum, where you’ll learn more about WWII, the Battle of the Ardennes, and the American involvement in it.
 You’ll also visit the Battle of the Bulge Monument next to the Museum.

 Afterward, we’ll visit Jack’s Wood.
 Here you will see what remains of authentic fox holes from the Battle of the Bulge.
 That they still exist is mind boggling.

-Then, we visit the taproom of Brewery Achouffe for a tasting of their famous beer.
+Next, we visit the taproom of Brasserie d’ Achouffe for a tasting of their famous beer.
 We will not be taking a tour here, but you will visit the Chouffe Shop, where you can buy all kinds of gnome emblazoned swag.
 Time permitting, we’ll do a short hike (about 35 minutes mostly downhill to Achouffe).

 From there we continue on to the bucolic Ardennes farming village of Mont, where we have a special visit to Brasserie Inter-Pol for a tasting.
 Brewmaster Pol Ghekuiri likes to say he has the “smallest brewery in Belgium” and it may be, but his beers are big and delicious.
 He makes a variety of beers, but his two most popular ones are Zwarte Pol (Milk Stout) and Witte Pol (Wit Ale).
 Pol was a friend of the late Pierre Celis of Brewery Hoegaarden and later Celis Brewery in Austin, Texas.
 You’ll taste his influence in Pol’s wit beer.
 Pol and his wife, Tine, are the former owners of the famous La Vieille Forge B&B and Aux Grand Cafe next door.